-It is not always easy to tell the difference between a period and an early pregnancy loss.
+It is not always easy to tell the difference between a period and an early pregnancy loss, once called a miscarriage.
 Sometimes, the loss occurs before the person realizes that they are pregnant.

-Pregnancy loss, what was once called a miscarriage, occurs in around 10% of pregnancies that have been confirmed by a test.
+Pregnancy loss occurs in around 10% of pregnancies that have been confirmed by a test.

 Around 80% of pregnancy losses occur in the first trimester, the first 12 weeks of pregnancy.

 When the loss occurs very early, within the first 5 weeks, a person might say that they had a “chemical pregnancy.”
 This is not a medical term, and it usually refers to a pregnancy that a blood test or home test can detect but that an ultrasound scan cannot.

 In this article, we describe ways to distinguish between a period and pregnancy loss and when to seek medical care.

 When a person has an early pregnancy loss, they may have experiences similar to those of a period, including: